-The GRE fee reduction can be availed on the general test or on any of the subject tests for one time only, not on both together.
-The Subject tests fees is $140 each for general candidates who are taking GRE from the United States, US territories and Puerto Rico whereas; for other countries, the subject tests fees is $160 each.
+The fee reduction can be availed on the general test or on any of the subject tests for one time only, not on both together.
+The Subject tests fees is $140 each for general candidates who are taking the test from the United States, US territories and Puerto Rico whereas; for other countries, the subject tests fees is $160 each.

 GRE Fee Waiver for Unemployed

-To be specific, if you are an unemployed youth and want to apply for GRE fee waiver, you have to fulfill certain eligibility criteria, such as:
+To be specific, if you are an unemployed youth and want to apply for the scheme, you have to fulfill certain eligibility criteria, such as:

 - You have to submit an evidence of your unemployment.

 - You must be a citizen of the United States or an immigrant to it.